 Make a calming sleep pillow by filling a small muslin bag with a handful of dried lavender flowers and placing it inside your pillowcase.

-Inhaling the scent of lavender helps promotes relaxation and improve sleep quality.
+Inhaling the scent of lavender promotes relaxation and improves sleep quality.

 7. Relaxing Sleep Mask